hlship/cli-tools/README.md

 of the `defcommand` within milliseconds.

 This may have an even more significant impact for a tool that is built on top of Clojure, rather than Babashka.
+Our mockup of 1500 commands across 250 namespaces executes approximately twice as fast using the cache (approximately 8 seconds with the cache, vs. 17 seconds without).

 By default, `dispatch` will store its cache in the `~/.tools-cli-cache` directory; the environment variable `TOOLS_CLI_CACHE_DIR` can override this default.